catalyzeio/paas-cli-reference/combined_docs.md

   -f, --force=false   If a file previously exists at `filepath`, overwrite it and export data
 ```

 `db export` is a simple wrapper around the `db backup` and `db download` commands.
-When you request an export, a backup is created that will be added to the list of backups shown when you perform the [db list](#DBList) command.
+When you request an export, a backup is created that will be added to the list of backups shown when you perform the <a data-unique="DBList">db list</a> command.
 Then that backup is immediately downloaded.
 Regardless of a successful export or not, the logs for the backup will be printed to the console when the export is finished.
-If an error occurs and the logs are not printed, you can use the [db logs](#DBLogs) command to print out historical backup job logs.
+If an error occurs and the logs are not printed, you can use the <a data-unique="DBLogs">db logs</a> command to print out historical backup job logs.
 Here is a sample command

 ```
 catalyze db export db01 ./dbexport.sql